FelypeNasc/FelypeNasc/README.md

 ## I'm a Fullstack Web Developer!

 - 🏛 I'm currently studying at Alpha Edtech and Deep ESG! 🐳
-- 📚 I’m currently learning React and Vue 😉
+- 📚 I’m currently learning Nest and Typescript 😉
 - ⚡ About me: I love technology and games. :D

 ### Languages and Tools: